kelvinAI/fullstack-blog/index.md

 }

 ```

+## AWS ELB SSL
+To enable SSL termination on ELB, do :
+Request certificates for *.example.com , www.example.com (should have the same cert with *.example.com) and example.com
+In Amazon route 53, add ALIAS for BOTH example.com, AND *.example.com and point to the load balancer

 the value of server_name is crucial, it must be set to the real web address of the server or else it may not work properly.
 eg. server_name www.mydomain.com